-The more expenses you are able to verify, the lower your net countable income.
+The more expenses you claim, the lower your net countable income.
 The lower your countable income, the higher the SNAP benefits your household will receive – up to the maximum SNAP amount for your household.

-Standard medical deduction of $155: If your out-of-pocket medical expenses are at least $35 a month, you will receive a standard deduction of $155 off of your monthly income.
+- Standard medical deduction of $155: If your out-of-pocket medical expenses are at least $35 a month, you will receive a standard medical deduction of $155 off of your monthly income.
 You can self-declare your health care expenses that exceed $35/month and get the standard $155 deduction.

-- Actual medical expenses: If you incur more than $190per month in medical expenses (the $35 threshold plus the $155 standard deduction), you can claim the actual expenses (minus the $35 threshold) to boost your SNAP benefits.
+- Actual medical expenses: If you incur and verify more than $190 per month in medical expenses (the $35 threshold plus the $155 standard deduction), you can claim the actual expenses (minus the $35 threshold) to boost your SNAP benefits.

-Example: Esther is 78 years old.
-She has MassHealth coverage, but the combination of small pharmacy co-pays plus her over-the-counter pain relief and skin treatments add up to over $35 per month.
+Esther is 78 years old.
+She has MassHealth coverage, but the combination of small pharmacy co-pays plus her over-the-counter pain relief and skin treatments adds up to over $35 per month.
 Esther can self-declare these expenses.
 Her SNAP benefits will be calculated using a $155 medical expense deduction.
-If Esther verified more than $190/month in out-of-pocket expenses, and if verifying them would boost her monthly SNAP, she should claim and verify her actual expenses.
+If Esther has more than $190/month in out-of-pocket expenses, and if verifying them would boost her monthly SNAP, she should claim and verify her actual expenses.

-If you have a one-time medical expense during your certification period, you have the option of claiming the expense as a one-time deduction or having it averaged over a number of months.
+If you have a large, one-time medical expense during your certification period, you have the option of claiming the expense as a one-time deduction or having it averaged over a number of months.
 106 C.M.R.§ 364.440(C).
-DTA should look for the most advantageous option for averaging the one time bill.
+DTA should look for the most advantageous option for averaging the one-time bill.

-Example 1: Esther is 70 and applies for SNAP.
+Esther is 70 and applies for SNAP.
 She receives Social Security for a total of $1,300/month unearned income and is certified for SNAP for 12 months.
-She is approved for $74 in SNAP ($100/week earnings, $850 RSDI, rent of $500/month plus utilities).
-A month later, she reports a one-time unpaid hospital bill of $500.
+She is approved for $191 in SNAP.
+A month later, she reports a one-time unpaid dental bill of $500.
 DTA should average her bill out over the next 11 months (the rest of her certification period).
-Averaging the $500 by 11 months ($45/mo), Ester gets the standard medical expense deduction.
-Her SNAP increases to $144.
+Averaging the $500 by 11 months ($45/mo), Esther gets the standard medical expense deduction.
+Her SNAP increases to $261.

-Example 2: Esther’s one-time unpaid hospital bill is actually $350. $350 over 11 months does not exceed $35 (is only $31).
-The DTA worker should average her bill out over 10 months in order give her the $155 standard medical expense deduction, which maximizes her SNAP.
+Esther’s one-time unpaid dental bill is actually $350. $350 over 11 months does not exceed $35 (is only $31).
+The DTA worker should average her bill out over 10 months in order to give her the $155 standard medical expense deduction, which maximizes her SNAP.
 (The DTA worker should also ask Esther if she has any other out of pocket medical expenses that she could self-declare to boost her SNAP.

 Scope of allowable health care expenses

-■ costs for child care even if not working, if you need to pay for care because of your age, disability, or illness;
+- costs for childcare even if you are not working, if you need to pay for childcare because of your age or disability;

-- over-the-counter vitamins and over-the-counter drugs recommended by a licensed health care provider such as aspirin, laxatives, insulin, herbal and homeopathic remedies – a written prescription is not required;
+- over-the-counter vitamins and over-the-counter drugs recommended by a licensed health care provider such as aspirin, laxatives, insulin, herbal and homeopathic remedies (no prescription is required);

-■ cost of a gym membership (if needed for health reasons);
+- cost of a gym membership such as YMCA or health club membership;

-■ private transportation costs at the current federal mileage rate (as of January 2020 it is 57.5 cents/mile).
-Note: Mileage can be verbally self-declared by telling a DTA worker over the phone or in person;
+- private transportation costs at the current federal mileage rate (as of January of 2023 it is 65.5 cents/mile);

 Proof of medical/health care expenses

-Example: In addition to her Medicare Part B deductibles of $170.10 per month, Martha pays roughly $40/month for vitamins and buys hearing aid batteries every 3 months.
+Example: In addition to her Medicare Part B deductibles of $170.10 per month, Martha pays roughly $40/month for vitamins and buys hearing aid batteries for $15 every 3 months.
 She gives DTA one pharmacy receipt for her vitamins, and another for her hearing aid batteries.
-She writes in a note to DTA that she buys hearing aid batteries every 3 months.
+She writes in a note to DTA that she buys vitamins monthly and hearing aid batteries every 3 months.
 DTA should accept Martha’s self-declaration unless questionable.